 Local buses cost a few cents only, and you can travel between settlements for a few bucks.
 Popular beach towns are Durrës and Sarandë, although we preferred smaller towns and beaches along the coast.
 Don’t forget to visit Butrint and Gjirokastër, two UNESCO world heritage sites.
 You will learn a lot about the rich past and architecture of Albania.

 And how cheap is it?
 Dorm beds can be as cheap as $7, and if you are lucky you get breakfast for a little bit more.
 Simple meals at local restaurants are around $5, and there is a big variety of inexpensive fresh produce at local markets too.
-If you get exhausted sunbathing and swimming whole day, grab a cheap beer or two in the evenings, and don’t worry about your funds.
+If you get exhausted sunbathing and swimming the whole day, grab a cheap beer or two in the evenings, and don’t worry about your funds.

 These places are truly inexpensive, right?
 I have to admit that I caught myself searching for (cheap) flight tickets to these destinations.
 But tell me something, have you ever been to any of these countries or other places where you barely had to spend your money?
 Comment below because I’m curious to know!